MOSALLOUM/Arduino_RC_Car_Remake/README.md

 Arduino RC Car (with Module Variations)*

 A Bluetooth-controlled, 4WD robotic car built with an Arduino and an HC-06 Bluetooth module.
-This repository documents the original build as well as modular expansions (such as adding ultrasonic sensors, IMUs, and more).
+This repository documents the original build (made a few years ago) as well as modular expansions (such as adding ultrasonic sensors, IMUs, and more).

 Components and Hardware:
   - Chassis: 4WD pre-built robot chassis (From here https://ekt1.com/en)